fdonnet/dapper-sql-generator/README.md

 ![Alt text](/img/sqlsettings.png?raw=true "Stored proc settings")
 - The roles you want to grant "EXECUTE" on the SP (the roles need to be defined in your model .dacpac file).
 - For some SP types, you have the possibility to directly exclude some fields.
+- For "select by UK" generator, you need to specify unique constrain(s) in your sql table definition.

 ## C# Entities generator
 In the "General" tab: